truemagic-coder/meteor-leaflet/readme.md

 5. cd your_meteor_project
 6. mrt add leaflet
 7. write the map code in Template.myTemplate.rendered
-8. set in your client code the default image path with
+8. set in your client code the default image path

 ```javascript
 L.Icon.Default.imagePath = '../../leaflet'
 ```

 9. enclose the map div in your template with the constant tag

 ```html
 {{#constant}}<div id="map">{{/constant}}
 ```